 The deal was a hot topic for the agents as whoever sold the property would get a commission worth $1.2m (£979,000).

 According to the Los Angeles Times, the house sold in December 2019 and it closed at a final deal of $35.5m (£29m) - the most expensive sale since 2012.

 Many believe Davina was the seller of this home, after she was rumoured to be the most successful Selling Sunset agent.

-Selling Sunset seasons 1-2 are streaming now on Netflix.
-Series 3 airs on Friday August 7th. check out our lists of the best series on Netflix and the best movies on Netflix, or see what else is on with our TV Guide.
+Selling Sunset seasons 1-4 are streaming now on Netflix.
+Season 5 launches on Friday 22nd April.
+Check out our lists of the best series on Netflix and the best movies on Netflix, or see what else is on with our TV Guide.